-The Human Resources Director may establish and maintain such open competitive and promotional eligibility lists of applicants who have qualified for a particular job or class of County positions.
+Human Resources may establish and maintain such open competitive and promotional eligibility lists of applicants who have qualified for a particular job or class of County positions.

-(c) Duration of Eligibility Lists.

-The duration of eligibility lists shall be not less than one year, or as provided for in a Department's Work Rules.

-(d) Removal of Candidates from Eligibility Lists.

-The Human Resources Director may remove candidates from an eligibility list if the candidate:

-(1) receives a regular appointment to a position in the same class or another class having the same or higher pay grade.

-665 (2)files a written statement indicating unwillingness to accept appointment.
-666 667 declines an offer of employment under such conditions previously (3) 668 indicated by the candidate as acceptable.
-669 670 (4) fails to respond within a specified time period to any official written 671 inquiry regarding relative availability.
-672 673 fails to report for an interview or for duty at the time specified by the (5) 674 Human Resources Director or appointing authority.
-675 676 is disqualified for employment under County policies or state law.
-(6) 677 678 (7) factors covered under Section 18.301.
-679 680 (e) The Human Resources Director shall notify each candidate in writing of his/her 681 removal from an eligibility list.
-The candidate may appeal his/her removal from 682 an eligibility list and, at the discretion of the Human Resources Director, the 683 candidate may be reinstated.
-684 685 18.305 Certification and Appointment.
-686 687 Whenever a vacancy in County employment is to be filled, the appointing authority shall 688 submit a request to the Human Resources Director to provide names of eligible 689 candidates.
-690 691 Appointment of Eligible Candidates.
-692 693 The appointing authority shall make an appointment from among the names submitted by the Human Resources Director.
-The appointing authority shall justify to the Human 694 695 Resources Director each candidate's unsuitability if they are bypassed on the list.
-Such 696 justification must be acceptable to the Human Resources Director.
-697 698 The date upon which a new employee commences employment shall be jointly 699 determined by the Human Resources Director and Department Head.
-700 701 18.306 Probationary Period.
-702 703 Except for Department Heads and the County Administrator, original appointments to all positions shall be made with a Probationary Period of one (1) calendar year.
-704 705 706 The length of the Probationary Period shall be specified in the written offer of 707 employment, which will be written by the Human Resources Department.
-708 709 Regular status begins on the first workday following completion of the (1) 710 Probationary Period.
-711 712 (2) The Probationary Period may be extended for a period of time not to 713 exceed six (6) months, with prior approval of the Human Resources 714 Director.
-This request must be made in writing citing the reason for the 715 request.
-716 717 (3) An employee shall automatically be appointed at the end of the prescribed 718 Probationary Period, unless the appointing authority, with approval of the 719 Human Resources Director, notifies the probationary employee of the 720 extension, or the unsuccessful completion of the Probationary Period at 721 which time the employee shall have their Probationary Period extended or 722 be dismissed.
-723 (4) 724 Dismissal of an employee during the initial Probationary Period shall be at 725 the sole discretion of the employer and without recourse to the grievance 726 procedures herein provided.
-727
+666 667 (c) Duration of Eligibility Lists.
+668 669 The duration of eligibility lists shall be not less than one year, or as provided for in 670 a Department's Work Rules.
+671 672 Removal of Candidates from Eligibility Lists. (d) 673 674 Human Resources may remove candidates from an eligibility list if the candidate: 675 676 (1) receives a regular appointment to a position in the same class or another 677 class having the same or higher pay grade.
+678 679 (2) files a written statement indicating unwillingness to accept appointment.
+680 681 declines an offer of employment under such conditions previously (2) 682 indicated by the candidate as acceptable.
+683 684 (4) fails to respond within a specified time period to any official written 685 inquiry regarding relative availability.
+686 687 fails to report for an interview or for duty at the time specified by the (5) 688 Human Resources or appointing authority.
+689 is disqualified for employment under County policies or state law.
+690 (6)691 692 (7) factors covered under Section 18.301.
+693 694 Human Resources shall notify each candidate in writing of his/her removal from (e) 695 an eligibility list.
+The candidate may appeal his/her removal from an eligibility list and, at the discretion of the Human Resources Director, the candidate may be 696 697 reinstated.
+698 Certification and Appointment 699 700 701 Whenever a vacancy in County employment is to be filled, the appointing authority shall submit a 702 703 request to Human Resources to provide names of eligible candidates.
+704 Appointment of Eligible Candidates.
+705 706 The appointing authority shall make an appointment from among the names submitted by Human 707 Resources.
+The appointing authority shall justify to the Human Resources Director each candidate's 708 unsuitability if they are bypassed on the list.
+Such justification must be acceptable to the Human 709 710 Resources Director.
+711 The date upon which a new employee commences employment shall be jointly determined by Human 712 713 Resources and Hiring Manager.
+714 715 716 717 Except for Department Heads and the County Administrator, original appointments to all positions shall 718 719 be made with a Probationary Period of one (1) calendar year.
+720 The length of the Probationary Period shall be specified in the written offer of employment, which will be 721 722 written by the Human Resources Department.
+723 Regular status begins on the first workday following completion of the 724 (1) 725 Probationary Period.
+726